UCITS Funds

 OUTLOOK

-From a credit perspective, we hold a modest overweight to credit sectors with a focus towards less cyclical and more widely traded parts of the universe, such as investment-grade corporate, agency mortgage-backed securities, and high-quality/AAA-rated securitised assets.
+From a credit perspective, we maintain an overweight to credit sectors focusing on less cyclical, lower volatility, and more liquid parts of the universe such as investment-grade corporate, agency mortgage-backed securities, and high quality/AAA-rated securitised assets.

 Unless otherwise indicated, all listed data represents past performance.
 There is no guarantee of future performance, nor are fund shares guaranteed.
 Funds are issued by Payden & Rygel Global, Ltd., which is authorised and regulated by the Financial Conduct Authority.
 The investment products and services of Payden & Rygel are not available in the United Kingdom to private investors.
 The value of an investment may fall as well as rise and an investor may get back less than the amount that has been invested.
 Income from an investment may fluctuate in value in money terms.
 Changes in rates of exchange may cause the value of an investment to go up or down.